Dragons’ Apprentice Challenge 2018/19

 CVSBEH is once again seeking local charity and voluntary groups to participate as beneficiaries in the Dragons’ Apprentice Challenge 2018/19.
 Your role will begin at one of the launch events being held in early October.
 If you would like to get involved please complete and return the registration form by Thursday, 30th August 2018 to Penny.

-Over 100 ambitious students have taken up the Dragons’ Apprentice Challenge this year across Broxbourne & East Herts; 15 different teams will compete over the next few months to increase their £100 start-up cash into over £1000 by mid-February.
+Over 100 ambitious students are taking up the Dragons’ Apprentice Challenge this year across Broxbourne & East Herts; 13 different teams will compete over the next few months to increase their £100 start-up cash into as much as possible by mid-December.

-Schools and colleges taking part are the Cheshunt School, Freman College, Haileybury Turnford, Hertford Regional College, Richard Hale School, Robert Barclay Academy, The Hertfordshire & Essex High School and The Sele School.
+Schools and colleges taking part are the Freman College, Haileybury Turnford, Hertford Regional College, Richard Hale School, Robert Barclay Academy, Simon Balle School, The Bishops Stortford High School, The Hertfordshire & Essex High School, The John Warner School and The Sele School.

 Dragons Apprentice Challenge is co-ordinated locally by Community Voluntary Services for Broxbourne and East Herts (CVSBEH).
 Chief Executive Ian Richardson said:

-“This is our 4th year of delivering the Challenge and it continues to grow in this part of Hertfordshire.
-We are excited to see which school team will be crowned the winners this year and they will be announced at our Awards Evening set for the end of March 2017”
+“This is our 5th year of delivering the Challenge and it continues to grow in this part of Hertfordshire.
+We are excited to see which school team will be crowned the winners this year and they will be announced at our Awards Evening set for the beginning of March 2018.”

-Last year the teams from Broxbourne and East Herts raised almost £13,000, and the Overall Winners were from The Broxbourne School who presented £961 to Carers in Hertfordshire, which provides advice and support for carers based in Hertfordshire.
+Last year the teams from Broxbourne and East Herts raised almost £12,000, and the Overall Winners were from The Sele School who presented £1105 to Headway Hertfordshire, which provides advice and support for people with brain injuries and their carers based in Hertfordshire.

-The Challenge is sponsored by both Broxbourne and East Herts Council’s along with B3Living.
+The Challenge is sponsored by Broxbourne Council and East Herts Council along with Barclays, Hertfordshire LEP and VolkerWessels UK.